cedar-book/dev.bitshares.works-ts/core/wallet/import_account.md

 ## How to import a GUI-wallet account into CLI-wallet

+#### Table of Contents:
+- 1.Find your private keys in your GUI-wallet
+- 2.Connect to a CLI-wallet pointing it to a live node
+- 3.Set a password and unlock
+- 4. import key(s)
+- 5.Check your account
+- Often use Commands

+***

 CLI and GUI wallet are two separated applications.
 They use separated ways to represent backups.
 You can manually import keys from the GUI into the CLI to have a CLI-wallet.

 Your wallet private keys have extremely important roles.
 By importing your private keys to a new CLI-wallet, you can control your account funds from the CLI-wallet.